NeurIPS 2023 Competition

 (a) Fine-tune

 Logit distributions on the retain set.
-Our method maintains similar outputs to the retrained model on the retain set.
+Both algorithms maintain similar outputs to the retrained model on the retain set.